troy/wind-controller-synth-quick-start/README.md

 Go deeper: [Patches](https://u-he.com/PatchLib/zebra.html#zlette)

-# Zeeon (iOS)
+# Zeeon

-Here's a [demo video](https://www.youtube.com/watch?v=9x0XyIVIDQM) showing how to use [Zeeon](http://www.beepstreet.com/ios/zeeon), an analog modeling synth.
+Here's a [demo video](https://www.youtube.com/watch?v=9x0XyIVIDQM) showing how to use [Zeeon](http://www.beepstreet.com/ios/zeeon), an iOS analog modeling synth.
 Basically, use Zeeon's MIDI Learn to bind CC#2 or CC#11 to Filter Cutoff.
 As the video shows, the Filter Cutoff knob will turn in realtime as your breath intensity changes.

 # VCV Rack (free)